Homepage > Journal > How to present products on product pages?

 How you like that:

-The Product Page is one of the key elements in E-Commerce.
-It's responsible for a complete product presentation, directly influencing conversion rate and sales.
+The product page is one of the key elements in e-commerce.
+It's responsible for a complete product presentation and directly influences conversion rate and sales.

-E-Commerce path to purchase leads through Product Pages and everything indicates that it will stay like this.
-And remember that the way the product is presented, the available and offered functionalities, and the impressions you create with them encourage or discourage the purchase.
+The e-commerce path to purchase leads through product pages, and everything indicates that it will stay like this.
+Remember that the way the product is presented, the available and offered functionalities, and the impressions you create with them encourage or discourage the purchase.

 Enjoy!